-Main interface to the Helix Core client API.
-Each P4 object provides you with a thread-safe API level interface to Helix Core.
+Main interface to the Helix server client API.
+Each P4 object provides you with a thread-safe API level interface to Helix server.
 The basic model is to:

 - 1. Instantiate your P4 object.

-- 2. Specify your Helix Core client environment.
+- 2. Specify your Helix server client environment.

 - client

 - host

 - password

 - port

 - user

 - 3. Set any options to control output or error handling:

-- exception_level
+- exception level

 - 4. Connect to the Perforce service.

-The Helix Core protocol is not designed to support multiple concurrent queries over the same connection.
+The Helix server protocol is not designed to support multiple concurrent queries over the same connection.
 Multithreaded applications that use the C++ API or derived APIs (including P4Ruby) should ensure that a separate connection is used for each thread, or that only one thread may use a shared connection at a time.

-- 5. Run your Helix Core commands. - 6.
+- 5. Run your Helix server commands. - 6.
 Disconnect from the Perforce service.